 🔥 Hot tip The Memorial's Art of Nation project has more information about these original memorial plans, including 3D models that bring this sketch to life.
 It also explains why the Memorial today is different from Charles' sketch.

 What does the Memorial look like today?

 The Google Street View window below shows you what the Memorial looks like today.
-You might like to open it in a full-screen (click the icon in the window below) and take a 'virtual tour'.
+You might like to open it in a full-screen (click the icon in the top right corner in the window below) and take a 'virtual tour'.